2021 South Florida Bulls football team

 The 2021 South Florida Bulls football team represented the University of South Florida (USF) during the 2021 NCAA Division I FBS football season.
 The Bulls were led by second-year head coach Jeff Scott and played their home games at Raymond James Stadium in Tampa, Florida.
 This season was the ninth for the Bulls as members of the American Athletic Conference and 25th season overall.

-Previous season

-The Bulls finished the 2020 season 1–8, 0–7 in AAC play to finish in eleventh place in the conference.